duparq/hwa/doxygen/porting.md

 register `wgm` of the counting unit.
 Thus, contrary to other simpler objects, `_hwa_cfc8a()` does not immediately set logical register values according to the parsed arguments but only stores the configuration in the context as will the configuration instructions for the compare units.
-Later, the `_hwa_solve()` instruction will process the values stored in the context to compute the values of the registers and verify that the whole configuration is valid before the `_hwa_commit()` instruction effectively writes the registers into the hardware.
+The `hwa_commit()` instruction will call `_hwa_solve()` to process the values stored in the context, compute the values of the registers, and verify that the whole configuration is valid before the `_hwa_commit()` instruction effectively writes the registers into the hardware.

 Macro argument names {#porting_macargs}